 Key risk indicators (KRIs) are a great way for businesses to keep track of issues and opportunities.
-There are many risk indicators; businesses have the choice to pick the indicators of their choice and track them as their key indicators.
+There are many risk indicators and the onus on businesses is to pick the indicators of their choice and track them.

 Key Risk Indicator Categories

 These key risk indicator categories represent, according to hundreds of bankers across the country, the biggest areas of concern for the banking industry right now.
-These indicators are telling the stories that bankers need to hear.
 Instead of looking at key operational risk indicators, the indicators that bankers are prioritizing above the rest, are credit related indicators.

 Here is how the bankers categorized the most important KRIs: